 The central goal of this graduate training program is to produce a cadre of chemists who have also received significant training in the life sciences and of life scientists who have also received significant training in chemistry, without sacrificing in-depth training in their core discipline.
-Through these efforts we are preparing the next generation of scientists fluent in Chemistry across the Life Sciences.
+Through these efforts we are preparing the next generation of scientists fluent in team science and chemistry across the life sciences.

 - $29,000/year stipend* + full tuition and benefits